 Many Americans view Ebonics this way, since it changes about half our grammatical rules.
-For instance, there's no word for the present tense of "is" or "are" in Ebonics.
+For instance, there's no word for the present tense of "be" (rendered in standard English as "am", "is", or "are") in Ebonics.
 It's just skipped over.
 As is the possessive -s.
 The result can sound like a very broken form of English, and has helped contribute to the "stupid black youth" stereotype.
 (As in the Nigerian example above, and indeed every dialect in existence, there are grammatical distinctions in Ebonics which are impossible in English; "He working" means "He's at work right now", "He be working" means "He has a regular job".)

 However this does play into Northern stereotypes of Southerners being dimwitted.

 When making contact with "primitive" cultures in the 19th and 20th centuries, many people assumed that these cultures used hand gestures (like the "drinking" sign of making a fist and "drinking" from your thumb) in everyday speech, even though they indigenous people would usually only use them as an easy way to communicate with foreigners.

 King Amadeo I of Spain was an Italian prince that had absolute zero knowledge of Spanish when he accepted the throne, and would struggle to learn just a few words.
 On one occasion he tried to discuss a law that was being debated in the Cortes (parliament) and could only come with something like "I contrary".
 This heavily contributed to the massive flop in popularity that led to his abdication only three years after taking the crown.